-\parahead{Roles Restriction.~} To make our model more realistic, we impose restrictions about the role performed by different agents.
-To declare which agent is not allowed to act as another agent, we can use the \textbf{where} keyword at the end of the \emph{Knowledge} section.
-For example, the PSU cannot act as the AISP, which is unrealistic as in the UK AISPs are regulated by the Financial Conduct Authority (FCA)~\cite{website:FCA_about}.
-We also excluded the possibility for the PSU to act as either of the authorisation or resource servers, as these servers are considered trusted and must be distinct.
+\parahead{Roles Restriction}~To make our model realistic, we impose restrictions on the role performed by different agents.
+To declare which agent is not allowed to act as another agent, we can use the~\verb'where' keyword at the end of the \emph{Knowledge} section.

+For example, the PSU cannot act as the AISP, which is unrealistic since, in the UK, AISPs are regulated by the Financial Conduct Authority (FCA)~\cite{website:FCA_about}.
+We also excluded the possibility of the PSU and the AISP acting as either the authorisation or resource servers, as these servers are considered trusted and must be distinct.
 Although it is not necessary to explicitly enforce these restrictions in the model, in \textit{AnBx}, trusted agents cannot be impersonated by other agents or the intruder by default.
 However, we observed that verification with OFMC is faster when these conditions are explicitly stated.
 For example, simply removing the condition \verb'AISP!=aspspR' increased the verification time by more than 90 times.